r-lib/testthat/README.md

 test_package("yourpackage")
 ```

-Now, recommend practice is to put your tests in `tests/testthat`, and ensure `R CMD check` runs them by putting the following code in `tests/test-all.R`:
+Now, recommended practice is to put your tests in `tests/testthat`, and ensure `R CMD check` runs them by putting the following code in `tests/testthat.R`:

 ```R
 library(testthat)
 test_check("yourpackage")
 ```

-The advantage of this new structure is that the user has control over whether or not tests are installed using the `--install-tests` parameter to `R CMD install`, or `INSTALL_opts = c("--install-tests")` argument to `install.packages()`.
-I'm not sure why you wouldn't want to install the tests, but now you have the flexibility as requested by CRAN maintainers.
+The advantage of this new structure is that the user has control over whether or not tests are installed using the `--install-tests` parameter to `R CMD install`, or `INSTALL_opts = "--install-tests"` argument to `install.packages()`.
+I'm not sure why you wouldn't want to install the tests, but now you have the option.

+You also need to add `Suggests: testthat` to `DESCRIPTION` as stated in the [Writing R Extensions](http://cran.r-project.org/doc/manuals/R-exts.html#Package-Dependencies) document.
+This avoids a `R CMD check` warning about unspecified dependencies.